joeyklee/quant-humanists-2018/SYLLABUS.md

 * 40% Final Project, completed on conclusion of the course
 * TOTAL: 100%

-## MATERIALS

-See <a href="MATERIALS.MD" target="_blank">MATERIALS.MD</a> for details on course materials such as quantified self apps, APIs, links to data, and more!

 <br>

 ***

 <br>

 ## NYU STATEMENTS AND PRINCIPLES